hashicorp/serf/website/source/intro/getting-started/queries.html.markdown

 # Custom Queries

-In addition to the standard membership-related events that Serf fires, Serf is able to request and respond to custom queries across the cluster.
-Custom queries provide even more flexibility than events, since the target nodes can be filtered, and nodes can both acknowledge query receipt and respond.
+While custom events provide an efficient "fire-and-forget" mechansim, queries send a request and nodes can provide responds.
+Custom queries provide even more flexibility than events, since the target nodes can be filtered, delivery can be acknowledged and custom responses can be sent back.
+This makes queries useful for gathering information about a running cluster in real-time.

 ## Sending Custom Queries